neovarier/advanced_lane_detection/writeup.md

 ###Pipeline (video)

 ####1.
-I used the above pipeline on the project video and following is the result:
+I used the above pipeline on the project video in function process_image in Cell 17 and following is the result:

 Here's a [link to my video result](./out_project_final.mp4)

 There further optimize my search of lanes lines, I used the lane line locations of previous image to to higly targeted search.
 This narrowed my search for subsequent frames.
 If highly targeted search does not work, the algorithm will fall back to histogram peak method.
+This code is present in detect_line() in Cell 13

 The lane polygon edges wobble sometimes when pipeline encounters
 * shadows